tien315/FNAL-Unity-Project/Documentation/1_creating_a_urdf.md

 We will need to edit two files: ur3e.urdf.xacro and ur3e_joint_limited_robot.urdf.xacro.
 Both are located in the `/universal_robot/ur_e_description/urdf` folder.

-The default pose of the robot if we build it as it is described in the provided XACROs is not ideal.
+The default pose of the robot if we build it using the provided XACROs is not ideal.

 <img src="Images/laying_down.png"/>